Best Value Faucets

 It is almost impossible for a company offering a less-than-lifetime warranty in the North American market to accumulate enough points to be a serious contender for Best Value.

-Companies like that make well-styled excellent products and offer American-style lifetime warranties on the faucets they sell on this side of the Atlantic.
+Companies like that also make well-styled, excellent products and offer American-style lifetime warranties on the faucets they sell on this side of the Pond.

 The other disqualifying issue is certification.
-Some European companies, especially boutique firms like evidently feel they are exempt from testing and certifying their faucets to North American Standards, even though U.S. and Canadian laws say they must certify.
+Some European companies, especially boutique firms like evidently feel they are exempt from testing and certifying their faucets to North American Standards, even though U.S. and Canadian laws say they must.

 Without certifications, these companies cannot legally sell their faucets in the U.S. or in most of Canada.
 But, they do anyway.